NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 1. __My Project__ - shows are measures that have already been added to your currently open project.
 2. __Measure Directory__ - shows measures you have authored in a user configurable "MyMeasures" directory on your computer.
-3. __Local__ - are local instnaces of the Online BCL measures that have already been downloaded to your computer.
+3. __Local__ - are local instances of the Online BCL measures that have already been downloaded to your computer.
 4. __BCL (Online)__  - will show all public measures on the Building Component Library (Online).
 To use add these to a project they must first be downloaded.

 ![Default View BCL Dialog](img/pat2/bcl_01.png)